DataSQRL/datasqrl.github.io/docs/getting-started/comparison/overview.md

 <img src="/img/index/undraw_decide_sqrl.svg" alt="When to use DataSQRL >" width="300"/>

-You get that [DataSQRL](../concepts/datasqrl) is a tool for building [data services](/docs/reference/concepts/data-service.md) from streaming data sources, but you are wondering if it's the right tool for your project.
-And how does it compare to other data technologies you are considering to get the work done?
+You get that [DataSQRL](../concepts/datasqrl) is a compiler for building [data services](/docs/reference/concepts/data-service.md) from streaming data sources, but you are wondering if it's the right tool for your project.
+And how does it compare to other options you are considering to get the work done?

 While it depends a lot on the specifics of your project, the following heuristics are generally useful: